0daylabs/0daylabs.github.io/_posts/2019/Android/2019-09-18-deep-dive-into-Android-security.md

 ---
 author: AnirudhAnand
 layout: post
-title: Deep dive into Android security - OWASP MSTG Uncrackable level 1 writeup
+title: Dive deep into Android Application Security - OWASP MSTG Uncrackable level 1 writeup
 categories:
 - android
 - xss
-summary: Uncrackable Apps for Android is a collection of mobile reversing challenges maintained by the OWASP MSTG (Mobile Security Testing Guide) authors.
+Summary: Uncrackable Apps for Android is a collection of mobile reversing challenges maintained by the OWASP MSTG (Mobile Security Testing Guide) authors.
 Cracking and solving these challenges is a fun way to learn Android security.
-Here, in this writeup, we will deep dive into Android and use several different ways to solve the same problem !
+Here, in this writeup, we will dive deep into Android and use several different ways to solve the same problem !
-description: Uncrackable Apps for Android is a collection of mobile reversing challenges maintained by the OWASP MSTG (Mobile Security Testing Guide) authors.
+Description: Uncrackable Apps for Android is a collection of mobile reversing challenges maintained by the OWASP MSTG (Mobile Security Testing Guide) authors.
 Cracking and solving these challenges is a fun way to learn Android security.
-Here, in this writeup, we will deep dive into Android and use several different ways to solve the same problem !
+Here, in this writeup, we will dive deep into Android and use several different ways to solve the same problem !
 ---

 ## Introduction

-Android is the most popular mobile operating system with over 85% in market share and as a result its important to look into the security aspects of the same as well.
+Android is the most popular mobile operating system with over 85% in market share and as a result it’s important to look into the security aspects of the same as well.
 [Mobile Security Testing Guide](https://github.com/OWASP/owasp-mstg/){:target="_blank"} (MSTG) is one of the Flagship OWASP project which is a comprehensive manual for mobile app security development, testing and reverse engineering.
-The authors of MSTG has created some crackme's for both Android and iOS platform using which we can learn dive deep into the application security of the respective platforms.
+The authors of MSTG have created some crackme's for both Android and iOS platform using which we can dive deep into the application security of the respective platforms.
 In this article, we will focus on solving [uncrackable level 1](https://github.com/OWASP/owasp-mstg/raw/master/Crackmes/Android/Level_01/UnCrackable-Level1.apk){:target="_blank"} for Android.

-Let's try to install the APK in an emulator and see how it works.
+Let's install the APK in an emulator and see how it works.
 I am using genymotion personal license with Google Nexus 5 (6.0 - API 23) device.

 {% highlight bash lineos %}
 [anirudhanand@Android]$ adb devices